 I seem to have been a little remiss in updating my blog recently so here are three bits of news all wrapped up in to one easily digested bundle...

 1. I was delighted to be voted the winner of the Public Vote in the recent Dalkeith Arts Spring Exhibition held in the Riccio Gallery in Dalkeith, with my painting 'The Meadows in the Snow'.
 2. I am currently exhibiting some of my boat paintings in the lovely Number Four Gallery in scenic St Abbs, as part of their Spring Exhibition.
 This is a lovely gallery with a very fine mix of work on display and well worth a visit. http://www.numberfourgallery.co.uk/ 3.
 I'm back in my Beach Hut!
 Yes, beach nut no 5 'Lamb' at North Berwick Harbour is again my home for the summer, providing a space to work and display my artwork.
-Still a little chilly some days but I'll be there when the weather is reasonable, from about 12.30 onwards.
-This very popular annual event (there are queues at 10am on Good Friday before opening!) runs over Easter weekend again this year, raising funds towards the Church Repair Fund as well as local charities.
-I am pleased to be exhibiting here again along with many other talented local artists.
-Open all Easter weekend with hours as shown in the flyer.
-Some of the paintings I will be exhibiting are also shown in the slideshow below.
-A new venture which is fundraising for the main 3 Harbours Festival in June in Prestonpans, Port Seton and Cockenzie.
-I am taking part along with about twenty other local artists.
-The exhibition is taking place in Prestonpans Town Hall on 24th and 25th February - tea and coffee will be served and there is also a raffle.
+Still a little chilly some days but I'll be there when the weather is reasonable, from about 12.30 onwards. |

 Archives